thegrumpys/odop/docs/procedures/initialState_startup_loadSQL.md

 By convention, every design type will have a database entry named "Startup" that is derived from the corresponding initialState.js file.
 Multi-user support provides "system provided" design entries (null userID) that are read-only.
-These files cannot be selected for deletion.
+These designs cannot be selected for deletion.

 load.sql files are created via SQL dump from (potentially multiple) database entries.
 These load.sql files can be used to populate a new database or to transfer designs between (development, test, staging and production) databases.